Jeff Roorda

 Jeffrey Roorda is an American politician.
 He was a Democratic member of the Missouri House of Representatives, serving from 2005 to 2010 and again from 2013 to 2015.
-Roorda ran for the Missouri Senate in District 22 in 2014, but he was defeated by Paul Wieland, a Republican from Imperial.
 A former police officer, he served as the executive director and business manager of the St. Louis Police Officers Association (SLPOA) from 2011-2022.
 SLPOA is Lodge #68 of the Fraternal Order of Police, covering the St. Louis Metropolitan Police Department (SLMPD).

 Early life and education

 Jeff Roorda was born in St. Louis, Missouri on March 30, 1965, the oldest of two sons.
 He lived in St. Louis with his parents and younger brother until he was twelve years old when Roorda's family moved to Arnold, a St. Louis suburb in Jefferson County, Missouri.
 Roorda graduated from Windsor High School in Jefferson County.
-Roorda received an associate degree in Criminal Justice from Jefferson College in Hillsboro, Missouri and later went on to earn his bachelor's degree from Missouri Baptist University and his Masters in Public Policy Administration from University of Missouri - St. Louis.
+Roorda received an associate degree in Criminal Justice from Jefferson College in Hillsboro, Missouri and later went on to earn his bachelor's degree from Missouri Baptist University and his Masters in Public Policy Administration from University of Missouri--St. Louis.
 Roorda married his wife Nancy in 1994.
 They have three daughters.

 Career

-Roorda has worked in law enforcement for seventeen years.
+Roorda worked in law enforcement for seventeen years.
 He was a police officer in Arnold, Missouri until 2001, when he was fired for making allegedly false statements and filing false reports.
 Later, he became chief of police in Kimmswick, another city in Jefferson County.
-He is the executive director and a business manager of the St. Louis Police Officers Association.
+He was the executive director and a business manager of the St. Louis Police Officers Association.